gmelodie/heroesDB/README.md

 # heroesDB
-Figure out what your enemy plays with on Heroes of the Storm
+Figure out what your enemy plays most with on Heroes of the Storm

 ## Installation
 ```bash